inkognitro/oas-tszod-gen/README.md

 I coded my own solution because I wanted to:
 - have generated [Zod](https://zod.dev) schemas as an opt-in possibility only
-- have the possibility to go with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), [Axios](https://axios-http.com/docs/intro) or another implementation under the hood.
+- have the possibility to go with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), [Axios](https://axios-http.com/docs/intro) or another implementation under the hood
-- have also cookies typed in a uniform way for requests and responses no matter what underlying implementation (Axios, FetchApi)
+- have also cookies typed in a uniform way for requests and responses no matter with what underlying implementation
 - have separated functions and type definitions for each API endpoint in a single file, located in context folders
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations